Minnesota Rubber began as the (Jim) Wilson Packing and Rubber

 manufactured, leading to the establishment of their own

 Machine Design Center.

-Dennison passed away in 1955 and George Carlson served as
+Dennison passed away on September 9, 1955, and George Carlson served as

 President until 1957, when he was named Chairman of the

-Board and his son Robert W. Carlson became president.
+Board and his son, Robert W. Carlson, Sr., became president.
 In

 June 1955, St. Louis Park resident Loren J. Sewall was

 Sewall had been with the company since 1941.

 December 1, 1957, the name of the company was changed to

 Minnesota Rubber Company, reflecting the phasing out of